cfe-lab/Kive/cluster-setup/README.md

 The files needed are:

-* `DigiCertCA.crt`: the DigiCert certificate authority (CA) key, which specifies that DigiCert issued the key.
-* `star_cfe.crt`: the wildcard certificate issued by DigiCert, which certifies that this server belongs to the `cfenet.ubc.ca` or `bccfe.ca` domain.
+* `star_cfe_chained.crt`: the chained SSL certificate issued by DigiCert, which certifies that this server belongs to the `cfenet.ubc.ca` or `bccfe.ca` domain.
 * `star_cfe.key`: our private signing key, used to issue a public key for HTTPS connections.